Small business owners sometimes think that cybercrime is only an issue for big enterprises.

 It’s like the police putting up wanted posters around the neighbourhood.
 When they spot the guy in the wanted poster, they arrest him.

-Unfortunately, there’s a large number of new viruses being created all the time.
+Unfortunately, there’s many new viruses being created all the time.
 If you purchased your antivirus software a while back, it’s most likely already out of date.